kolt55/json/README.md

 # JSON Instructions
-JSONMERGE.py will merge multiple files from a directory into a singular output file containing all objects.
+JSON Merger.py will merge multiple files from a directory into a singular output file containing all objects.
 The input directory will be ran in alphanumeric order.
 Running will start a popup to select the input directory, then a window to define the output file name.

-json-splitter.py will divide large json files containing multiple objects into smaller ones at a defined object value, set in the script.
-Running the script will ask for the input and output files - they do not need defined in the script.
+JSON Splitter.py will divide large json files containing multiple objects into smaller ones.
+Non-correctly formatted files (like .jsonl) will be scanned to check for objects/lines regardless of formatting.
+Running the script will start a popup to select the input file, define objects per split file, and then select the output directory.